Potoroidae: Taxonomy

 The potoroids are smaller relatives of the kangaroos and wallabies, and may be ancestral to that group.
 In particular, the teeth show a simpler pattern than in the kangaroo family, with longer upper incisors, larger canines, and four cusps on the molars.
 However, both groups possess a wide diastema between the incisors and the cheek teeth, and the potoroids have a similar dental formula to their larger relatives:

 In most respects, however, the potoroids are similar to small wallabies.
 Their hind feet are elongated, and they move by hopping, although the adaptations are not as extreme as they are in true wallabies, and, like rabbits, they often use their fore limbs to move about at slower speeds.

-The potoroids are, like nearly all diprotodonts, herbivorous.
+The potoroids are, like nearly all diprotodonts, largely herbivorous.
 However, while they take a wide variety of plant foods, most have a particular taste for the fruiting bodies of fungi, and often depend on fungi to see them through periods when little else is available to eat in the dry Australian bush.
 One example of a potoroo that sustains itself on fungi is the long-footed potoroo.
-This animal's diet is almost entirely made up of fungal spores.
+This animal's diet is almost entirely made up of underground fungi.
 This limits its habitat range as it needs to live in a moist environment, with dense cover to reduce predation from introduced species such as foxes and feral cats.